tansive/tansive/README.md

 All with full execution graph visibility and audit logs.

+Tansive enables you to build and deploy agents on your own infrastructure, independent of external platforms.
+Your agents operate within your secure boundaries and access your data and systems according to your defined policies.

-Tansive lets developers run AI agents with controlled access to tools — you define what tools each agent can use, specify runtime validation of tool inputs, and Tansive enforces those rules while logging full tool call traces.
+**For Developers:** Define what tools each agent can use and specify runtime validation rules.
+Tansive enforces these policies while logging every tool call.
+Works with any agent framework - LangChain, CrewAI, and more.

 ```bash
 $ tansive session create /skillsets/tools/deployment-tools --view devops-engineer